 The Canadian Rockies

 Turquoise water, vast expanses of unblemished wilderness, snow-capped mountains: there are few places more iconically Canadian than the Rockies.
 Whether you’re visiting one of its four national parks, skiing or snowboarding at world-renowned resorts or simply passing through on an unforgettable train ride, the beauty of this region is impossible to ignore.
 It’s no surprise most of the Canadian Rockies are designated a UNESCO World Heritage Site and draw millions of visitors every year.
-However, just like Niagara Falls, we share this natural wonder with the U.S.

 If you haven’t seen North America’s most powerful waterfall with your own eyes, it’s almost impossible to imagine it.
 First, picture 84-million 2-litre bottles of water.
 Now, imagine all that water—168,000 cubic metres—flowing over the crest of the falls every minute.
 Mind-boggling, isn’t it?
 It’s no wonder Niagara Falls, which consists of three waterfalls called the Horseshoe Falls, the American Falls and the Bridal Veil Falls, is one of the most famous natural wonders in the world.
 The only downside?
-We have to share this wonder with our neighbours to the south—one third of Niagara falls is on the American side of the border.
+We have to share this wonder with our neighbours to the south—one-third of Niagara falls is on the American side of the border.

 Not much of a swimmer?
 Why not explore the bottom of the ocean without the need for a scuba mask and oxygen tank?
 Every day, 100 billion tonnes of water empty out of the Bay of Fundy, allowing visitors the chance to walk along the ocean floor at New Brunswick’s Hopewell Rocks and admire bizarre rock formations like sculptures in a gallery.
-At high tide, the Atlantic’s water level rises by about 16 metres almost completely submerging everything again (save for the tips of some of the rocks), making this one of the most unique natural wonders of Canada.
+At high tide, the Atlantic’s water level rises by about 16 metres almost completely submerging everything again (save for the tips of some of the rocks), making this one of the most impressive natural wonders of Canada.

 The Cabot Trail